VictorieeMan/tech.victoriee.com/docs-site/docs/blog/posts/x_open-source-science.md

 ### Academia & Industry

 ### the history of peer-review
+how research papers used to work, as in early day journals like the Braggs bubble experiments on inter molecular dynamics etc. Journals a place of discussion, not always for fully fletched research.
+Less gate keeping by publications, often only cheking if mathematics where correct etc. (look into this and research these claims I jsut remember having talked about them with a colleague)

 ## the case for open-sourced science
 Accelerating research like software developers accelerated Machine Learning research.
 Credit for research is still part of the process.
 Everything gets timestamped and logged.

 ## proposed workflow (how to)
+modern tools

+- latex or word with HTML save files
+- markdown & github pages
+- easier for machine learning tools to read through

 ## conclusion and further ideas
+These tools are available for you free, here and now!
+And they bring more transparency, a more modern way to work and better contributes to the mutual knowledge bank of mankind + you can more easily get donations form those who appreciate your research when they know it reaches you.